A beginner chunky crochet cowl made with beginner friendly stitches and just one yarn cake!

 The pattern is made in one piece as a rectangle and then seamed at the end once you have achieved the length/size desired.
 The chains at the bottom are added along the bottom once seamed together.
 I wanted a funky button embellishment to finish off the cowl and match the bottom chain so I added a very simple chain flower and sewed the button in the middle.
 I would recommend tacking down the chains on the top of the flower so they don’t flop over the button.

-If you would like the ad-free pdf version of this pattern you can find it on Craftsy here and on Ravelry here.
+Purchase the ad-free pdf of this pattern for a small fee.
 Thank you so much for supporting my work!

 Pattern written in US crochet terminology

 1 Caron Chunky Cakes in Ballet Sorbet 9.8 oz / 297 yds

 hdc = half double crochet

 blo = back loop only

 sl st = slip stitch